munichdeveloper/user-service/README.md

 2. You don't have to deal with fake registrations or verifying if the email adress provided is valid.
 3. You get a TFA out of the box, which adds additional layer of security.
 4. You don't need users to register explicitly.
 In the example implementation, a new user is registered automatically, if it doesn't exist yet.
 However, this is of course dependant on your projects requirements.
+5. You don't need to deal with 'forgot password' functionality and your users don't have to deal with that also.
+They can always login, as long as they have access to their email (they always do).
+6. You don't need to setup infrastructure for sending emails.

 # Is this really secure?
 What if the email account of my user is being hacked?

 Yes, this is very secure.
 However, there is nothing that cannot be hacked / compromised.
 Also please consider, if your users email account gets hacked, a new password can easily be obtained at the most applications / websites through the 'forgot password' functionality.

+# Features

+There are two kafka topics that are sending a message when a user signs in with his email adress:
+- When a user gets registered: "user-created"
+- When a user logs in: "user-signin-magic-link"

+  Also checkout the reference implementation, that will add users to a mailerlite group that you have configured (You will need a [mailerLite](https://mailerlite.com) account)